chsxf/mfx.wiki.mirror/Using-Databases.md

 ## Introduction to Databases With MFX

-Database management with <abbr title="php-micro-framework in short">MFX</abbr> is fairly simple. <abbr title="php-micro-framework in short">MFX</abbr> uses [PDO](https://www.php.net/manual/en/book.pdo.php) through an extended class provided by the [pdo-database-manager package](https://packagist.org/packages/cheese-burgames/pdo-database-manager).
+Database management with MFX is fairly simple.
+MFX uses [PDO](https://www.php.net/manual/en/book.pdo.php) through an extended class provided by the [pdo-database-manager package](https://packagist.org/packages/cheese-burgames/pdo-database-manager).

-By using PDO, we ensure <abbr title="php-micro-framework in short">MFX</abbr> to be compatible pretty much out-of-the-box with every database management system supported by this abstraction layer.
+By using PDO, we ensure MFX to be compatible pretty much out-of-the-box with every database management system supported by this abstraction layer.

 ## Creating a Database